 Bulb Thermometers: Follow the straightforward principle that liquids change their volumes relative to their temperature.
 As temperatures rise, the mercury-filled bulb expands into the capillary.

 Its rate of expansion is calibrated on the glass scale.
-Two different scales are often found on thermometers–the Fahrenheit scale and therefore the Celsius scale.
+Two different scales are often found on thermometers–the Fahrenheit scale and, therefore, the Celsius scale.

-What is Thermometer Measure Temperature
+Thermometer Measure Temperature

 How Does a Thermometer Measure Temperature